MaRuifeng/learn-react/README.md

 Run `npm start` in the project directory and the app will be available at port 3000 on localhost.

+## Deploy

+The app has been deployed to [Heroku](https://flyer-tic-tac-toe-react.herokuapp.com/) for showcasing.

 ## Available scripts

 In the project directory, you can run: